astahfrom/prettiest/README.md

+Archived: I havent' looked at this in years.

 # prettiest

 Implementation of Jean-Philippe Bernardy's [A Pretty But Not Greedy Printer (Functional Pearl).
 PACMPL 1(ICFP): 6:1-6:21 (2017)](https://jyp.github.io/pdf/Prettiest.pdf) in OCaml.